bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.9.2 - 2021/02/04 =
+* Fix - Group of events may return no_availability error although there are available places, if the grouped events had not always been booked together only
+* Fix - Min / max bookings per user and Max users per event checks were incorrect in case of multiple bookings if the events were booked by multiple users
+* Fix - Managers could not edit calendar although they had permission
+* Fix - Dates filters on backend bookings page did not work with some browsers
+* Fix - Database tables using mediumint for their ids now uses bigint to push back the limitations

 = 1.9.1 - 2021/01/29 =
 * Fix - User data were not saved in booking metadata when processing WooCommerce checkout without account